Authorities assign more officers to find convicted killer who escaped Pennsylvania prison as search enters 10th day

 • August 31: Cavalcante is seen on jail surveillance video escaping from Chester County Prison.
 The video showed him “crab-walking” between two walls in an exercise yard – placing his hands on one wall and his feet on another – and shimmying up out of view, said the prison’s acting warden, Howard Holland.
 Cavalcante then ran across a roof, scaled another fence and got through razor wire, Holland said.

-• September 1: Drummond, who lives in the township where the prison is located, said Cavalcante took food from his home before leaving, CNN affiliate WPVI reported.
+• September 1: A resident of Pocopson Township – where the prison is located – said he saw Cavalcante inside his home Friday, taking food before leaving, CNN affiliate WPVI reported.

 • September 2: Cavalcante was spotted on surveillance video about 1.5 miles from the prison, authorities said.